minijackson/paddle/README.md

 # Paddle

-An Ecto Adapter for LDAP
+An library simplifying LDAP usage in Elixir projects.

 **Currently work in progress:** you should not use this for now.